Timo Maas: Early years (1982–1998)

 Maas bought his first set of turntables at the age of 17, and played his very first DJ set in 1982 at a party in his friend's home.
-The beginning of his career consisted mostly of gigs around Germany playing "Top 40" records with the occasional techno record sneaked in, but it was to be another 6 years from his debut DJ performance before he would perform his first official all-techno set.
+The beginning of his career consisted mostly of gigs around Germany playing "top 40" records with the occasional techno record sneaked in, but it was to be another 6 years from his debut DJ performance before he would perform his first official all-techno set.
 In 1992, Maas was introduced to the early German rave scene, and he went on to DJ at many different rave events both in Germany and elsewhere, earning a name in the electronic underground scene.

 Maas' first record, "The Final XS", was released in 1995.
-His second record release was a collaboration with another producer, Gary D, "Die Herdplatte", which was a bigger success than his first.
-Gary D also gained Maas a residency at Hamburg's famous club, The Tunnel, between 1994 and 1996.
+His second record release, "Die Herdplatte", was a collaboration with another producer, Gary D, which was a bigger success than his first.
+Gary D also gained Maas a residency at Hamburg's famous club The Tunnel, between 1994 and 1996.
 Through his British contact Leon Alexander, Maas played at the Bristol club Lakota and held a residency there for three years.
-Maas also began to release records through record labels such as Hope Recordings, both under his own name and the alias, Orinoko, arguably the biggest record of which was titled 'Mama Konda'.
-The track received wide support from DJs including Sasha, Carl Cox and Morales and reached top 20 in both UK and US charts.
+Maas also began to release records through record labels such as Hope Recordings, both under his own name and the alias, Orinoko, arguably the biggest record of which was titled "Mama Konda".
+The track received wide support from DJs including Sasha, Carl Cox and Morales and reached the top 20 in both the UK and US charts.
 Maas has also recorded under many aliases such as Mad Dogs among others together with his manager and friend Leon Alexander.
 In 2000, Maas began a residency alongside Deep Dish at the New York City club, Twilo.

 "Doom's Night", Loud and Pictures (1999–2005)

 A turning point in Maas's career was remixing Azzido Da Bass's 1999 single "Doom's Night".
-Co-remixed with Martin Buttrich in a 3-hour session after Azzido Da Bass rejected their first attempt, it reached #8 on the UK Singles Chart and sold over half a million copies worldwide.
+Co-remixed with Martin Buttrich in a 3-hour session after Azzido Da Bass rejected their first attempt, it reached No. 8 on the UK Singles Chart and sold over half a million copies worldwide.
 Following that, Maas decided to release a compilation CD containing only tracks produced or remixed by him, titled Music for the Maases, and having the remix of "Doom's Night" as its opening track.
 The compilation also features a remix for Muse's "Sunburn" and has said to have been put together with the American audiences in mind.